How successful was the New Deal?

 -

-by the PWA.
+It was claimed that the New Deal was 'Socialist'.
 After 1938, Republicans took over the Senate, and Roosevelt

 was unable to get any more New Deal legislation through.